-INTRODUCTION

-12.1 Section B presented the overall vision and objectives for the Neighbourhood Area.

-Section C covers the guiding principles that help transform the vision and objectives into pragmatic and realistic guidelines for those proposing major development.[D1]

-12.2 This section builds on the core objectives and guiding principles vision by defining the specific policies needed to support and deliver them.
-The policies are grouped under the following themes:

-- Environment

-- Infrastructure / Getting Around

-- Housing and Sustainability

-- Urban Design

-- Leisure, Heritage and Community

-- Employment and Business.

-12.3 Chapter 19 details how the Plan will be delivered and monitored implemented, monitored and reviewed.

-12.4 The chapters are structured in the same way

-- a summary table listing the policies, showing which

-of the core objectives they support;

-- each objective is set out in a box;

-- each objective is supported by one or more policies.
-These policies are highlighted in blue and supported by text that justifies the policy and explains how the policy requirements must be met. - For some policies, Forum aspirations have been included below the justification text in a separate box for developers to consider where feasible.
+- 12.1 Section B presented the overall vision and objectives for the Neighbourhood Area. - 12.2 This section builds on the core objectives and vision by defining the specific policies needed to support and deliver them.
+The policies are grouped under the following themes: - Environment - Infrastructure / Getting Around - Housing and Sustainability - Urban Design - Leisure, Heritage and Community - Employment and Business - 12.3 The policy chapters (13 to 18) are structured in the same way with: - a summary table listing the policies, showing which of the core objectives they support; - each objective is set out in a box; - each objective is supported by one or more policies.
+These policies are highlighted in blue and supported by text that justifies the policy and explains how the policy requirements must be met; - for some policies, Forum aspirations have been included below the justification text in a separate box for developers to consider where feasible. - 12.4 Chapter 19 details how the Neighbourhood Plan will be implemented, monitored and reviewed.

-Each objective is set out in a box

-POLICY EXAMPLE01 - Policy Name [D4]

-Each objective is supported by one or more policies.
-These policies are in blue text.

-1. Clause 1

-Sub-clause A

-Sub-clause B

-2. Clause 2

-Justification

-The policies are supported by text that justifies the policy and explains how the policy requirements must be met.

-12.5 Alignment of policies with:

-Broxtowe Borough Council Part 2 Local Plan [EB:

-- Greater Nottingham Aligned Core Strategy [EB: ibid]; - National Planning Policy Framework [EB: ibid].

-is contained within a separate document.
-[D5]

-12.6 PLEASE NOTE: References in this section to 'any development' or 'new development' specifically mean development of 10 or more homes (as per NPPF)
+Toton Fields LNR

-13. ENVIRONMENT
+13 ENVIRONMENT

 CORE OBJECTIVE SUPPORTING POLICIES Protect and improve existing green space to enhance the quality of life and wellbeing of the residents and enrich the biodiversity of the Neighbourhood Area.
-ENV01 Local Green Space Protect, enhance and create wildlife habitats with particular emphasis on veteran and ancient trees ENV02 Natural Environment Create new multifunctional blue / green infrastructure to establish good linkage between larger areas of green space.
+ENV01 Local Green Space Protect, enhance and create wildlife habitats with particular emphasis on veteran and ancient trees.
+ENV02 Natural Environment Create new multifunctional blue / green infrastructure to establish good linkage between larger areas of green space.
 ENV03 Green and Blue Infrastructure Requirements